BassirouKadade/test_of_jinkins/README.md

 # My Python Project
 # Test Pipline with Jinkins

-A simple Python project .
+A simple Python project with jinkins  .

 ## Installation